 Research First Journal Club

-The college is delighted to support a monthly UK wide journal club that has developed from the digital journal club run as a joint venture by the CHCC and Free Churches Group (FCG) and is now supported and promoted by the Association of Hospice and Palliative Care Chaplains, NHS Education for Scotland and the Northern Ireland Healthcare Chaplains Association.
-As before the journal club will provide participants with the opportunity to earn up to 3 CPD points accredited by the UK Board of Healthcare Chaplaincy.
-Meeting more frequently will help build research literacy.
-It will mean that more articles are discussed over the year and that there won’t be a six month gap between Club meetings if you cannot make one of the sessions.
-It is called the Research First Journal Club because the group will meet on the first Tuesday, Wednesday and Thursday of a month on a rolling pattern.
-Date from September are:
+The college is delighted to support a monthly UK wide digital journal club, organised as a joint venture by the CHCC and Free Churches Group (FCG) and supported and promoted by the Association of Hospice and Palliative Care Chaplains, NHS Education for Scotland, the Northern Ireland Healthcare Chaplains Association and the Paediatric Chaplaincy Network.
+The journal club provides opportunity to earn up to 3 CPD points accredited by the UK Board of Healthcare Chaplaincy (for full details, see the latest issue of the Digest or The Narrative).

 - September: Tuesday 6th, 10:00 to 11:15.
 Click here to join the meeting (recurring 3 monthly meeting)